Skip to content

 Details.
 There’s a reason why his images look as good as they do.
 Nathan is a light-shaping master.
 Attention to detail is what separates a lighting pro from a beginner.
 Pay attention to where the light hits, where it doesn’t, and how much light is entering the scene.

 Another significant factor to consider is the position of the V-Flat in relation to the model and the key light.
-Nathan explained that he always places the V-Flat to catch the light from the main light saying, “I never put my model in between the V-Flat and the light.
+Nathan explains that he always places the V-Flat to catch the light from the main light saying, “I never put my model in between the V-Flat and the light.
 I always have the V-Flat out just a little bit so that that light can come across, hit the V-Flat, and bounce back in.”
 Otherwise, your model will block the light and the V-Flat won’t receive sufficient light to reflect onto the model’s shadow side.

-A Game Changer | The 90cm Deep Octa From iFootage
+A Game Changer: The 90cm Deep Octa from iFootage

 Not only was this a golden shoot for Nathan, but it was also the first time he used the 90cm deep octa from iFootage.
-Here are his thoughts on this new light modifier: “I am completely in love with the quality of light that this thing produces…I just love the way it highlights everything…this might change everything.”
+Here are his thoughts on this new light modifier: “I am completely in love with the quality of light that this thing produces… I just love the way it highlights everything… this might change everything.”

 Long-time viewers of Nathan’s channel are used to seeing him use the Profoto large deep umbrella with a diffusion panel.
 However, it looks like the iFootage 90cm deep octa may be his new go-to favorite.

-The Results | Color Images of Leticia by Nathan Elson
+The Results: Color Images of Leticia by Nathan Elson

 Now that we’ve walked through the lighting, here’s what it all looks like.
 The first image of Leticia below is straight out of camera against a Savage seamless paper backdrop in a color called Bone.